iterative/dvc.org/content/docs/user-guide/machine-learning-pipelines/defining-pipelines.md

 [tracked with dvc]: /doc/start/data-management
 [templating]: /doc/user-guide/project-structure/pipelines-files#templating

 DVC writes lock files (`dvc.lock`) to complement `dvc.yaml` operations.
-Versioning both files with Git brings your pipelining process onto standard Git workflows.
+Both are small text files that can be versioned with Git.

 <details>